Characters: Fallout New Vegas Other NPC

 - Anti-Villain: Type II as most of her... ecentricities stem from her stealth boy induced insanity.

-- Ax-Crazy: She is only slightly more sane then the super mutants in DC.
+- Ax-Crazy: She's only slightly more sane then the super mutants in DC.

 - Cloud Cuckoolander: Maybe even a little Crazy Awesome.